CannonWilson/Face-Recognition/README.md

 ## CV771-Report

 The final version of the facial-recognition-based attendance system builds on top of the CheeseHacks project with a liveness detection check.
-This repo also contains a report I wrote and a presentation I gave for my CS771 class.
+This repo contains a report I wrote and a presentation I gave for my CS771 class.

 Technologies used: